 These strong, proud, fun-loving women were embarrassed and diminished by the limited and limiting clothing options available to them while hooked up to IV lines, drains and monitors.
 As a result they walked less, ate less and saw fewer visitors during their frequent, and sometimes long, hospitalisations.
-This made them weaker and left them feeling helpless.
+This made them weaker and left them feeling powerless.
 Part of the system.
-Patients, rather than people, in their eyes; those of the nurses caring for them; and worst still, our eyes.
+Patients: in their eyes; those of the nurses caring for them; and worst still, our eyes.

-Having supported our mothers, as well as friends and colleagues, through medical treatment and, as a result of Nikla’s own experiences as an in-patient, we were convinced that clothing adapted to the realities of medical devices and frequent examinations could boost patient’s mental and physical health.
+Having supported our mothers, as well as our friends and colleagues, through their medical treatments and, as a result of Nikla’s own experiences as an in-patient, we were convinced that clothing adapted to the realities of medical devices and frequent examinations would help patients’ mental and physical health.
 And when we spoke to nurses and looked at the research, this conviction was confirmed.
-Indeed, the nurse-led #endPJparalysis campaign presents striking evidence that what patients wear during medical treatment has a real impact on their wellbeing.
+Indeed, the nurse-led #endPJparalysis campaign presents striking evidence that what patients wear during medical treatment has a real impact on their mental, emotional and physical wellbeing.

 I believe that if life gives you lemons, you can choose to make lemonade.
 INGA Wellbeing is my lemonade.

 The idea to create comfortable and attractive clothing for patients was inspired by my mother Inga’s struggle to keep her dignity and confidence during treatment for cancer.